1952 SWDFL SEASON RESULTS

 Griffith: J Kloot 4, P O'Connell 4, E Feltwell 3, Clive Polkinghorne, L Smith

-Best: Leeton: D Weldon, J Deaton, K Guest, R Meyers, W Heath, E Lee
+Best players: Leeton: D Weldon, J Deaton, K Guest, R Meyers, W Heath, E Lee

 Griffith: T Wood, P O'Connell, J Luhrs, J Kloot, T Roulent, D Cameron, N Tyndall

 Match report: A burst of magnificent football in the first quarter won the game for Griffith on Sunday when they met Leeton, at Leeton.
-Commencing brilliantly, Griffith with fast and clever play on tactics, surer making and greater ruck strength, gained an early domination and an invaluable 38 points lead at the end of the first term.
+Commencing brilliantly, Griffith with fast and clever play on tactics, surer marking and greater ruck strength, gained an early domination and an invaluable 38 points lead at the end of the first term.
 Leeton, however, did much better after the first break and the second and third quarters produced an exhibition of good, fast, solid football with both teams evenly matched.
-Still 32 points down, Leeton commenced the final quarter with a determined bid to wipe off their deficit, but although they newer faltered in their effort the task was too big, and Griffith ran out winners by 15 points.
+Still 32 points down, Leeton commenced the final quarter with a determined bid to wipe off their deficit, but although they never faltered in their effort the task was too big, and Griffith ran out winners by 15 points.

 Reserves R3 (Sat): Griffith 6.13 (49) d Leeton 2.3 (15)